msc-open-metadata/polaris-boot/README.md

 # polaris-boot

 Repository containing:
-- Infrastructure for booting an instance of Apache Polaris that runs locally or in S3 using Spark
+- Infrastructure for booting an instance of Apache Polaris that runs locally or in Azure using Spark
 - Documentation on adding additional functionality to our polaris fork:

 ## Getting started:

+### Prerequisuites:
+- A unix shell
+- Docker & docker-compose
+- Task
+- Java version >= 21

+Note: If you are on windows we make no guarentee that task/taskfile behave as intended.
+- If this is the case.
+Go to the directories used in the tasks and execute the commands manually.

-1. Install task and initialize dev env
+1. Install and initialize venv, init secrets,
 ```bash
 # init commitlint and secret files
 task init